Skip to main content

 You must also teach staff members what guidance is not.
 Guidance is not punishment.
 It is not about control or making children fear adults.
 Guidance involves knowing children and creating the best physical and social environment in which they can learn; it is proactive rather than reactive.

-A Life Skills Perspective: Understanding Proactive Approaches to Guidance
+Pyramid Model: Understanding Proactive Approaches to Guidance

 Positive guidance can help build important social, emotional, and life skills.
 The children in your program are the next generation of our country and it is important that children understand how to function civilly in a modern, diverse, and complex democratic society.
 Dan Gartrell, author of Education for a Civil Society, suggests the following five essential skills, which he calls democratic life skills: